-At December 31, 2020, Magna International Inc. or one of its operating subsidiaries was the tenant at 32 of Granite's income-producing properties and comprised 36% of Granite's annualized revenue and 27% of Granite's gross leasable area.
-According to public disclosures, Magna International Inc. has a credit rating of A3 with a "Negative Outlook" by Moody's Investor Service, A- with a "Negative Outlook" by Standard & Poor's and A(low) with a "Negative Trend" by DBRS Limited.
-As a result of the impact of COVID-19 on Magna's global operations and the general negative outlook for the automotive sector, Magna's credit ratings were recently amended by the rating agencies in June and July 2020 with negative outlooks.
+As at December 31, 2021, Magna International Inc. or one of its operating subsidiaries was the tenant at 29 of Granite's income-producing properties and comprised 29% of Granite's annualized revenue and 22% of Granite's gross leasable area, According to public disclosures, Magna International Inc. has a credit rating of A3 with a "Stable Outlook" by Moody's Investor Service as at June 18, 2021, A- with a "Stable Outlook" by Standard & Poor's as at July 21, 2021 and A(low) with a "Stable Outlook" by DBRS Limited.
 Magna is a global mobility technology company with complete vehicle engineering and contract manufacturing expertise.
 Magna's product capabilities include body, chassis, exteriors, seating, powertrain, active driver assistance, electronics, mechatronics, mirrors, lighting and roof systems.

-For information on the conditions affecting the automotive industry and Magna's results of operations, Granite encourages investors to consult Magna's public disclosure, including its most recent Management's Discussion and Analysis of Results of Operations and Financial Position and its annual information form.
-None of those documents or their contents, however, shall be deemed to be incorporated by reference into this Annual Information Form unless specifically otherwise noted in this Annual Information Form.
-According to its public disclosure, Magna's success is primarily dependent upon the levels of North American, European and Chinese car and light truck production by Magna's customers.
+For information on the conditions affecting the automotive industry and Magna's results of operations.
+Granite encourages investors to consult Magna's public disclosure, including its most recent Management's Discussion and Analysis of Results of Operations and Financial Position and its annual information form.
+None of those documents or their contents, however, shall be deemed to be incorporated by reference into this Annual Information Form.
+According to its public disclosure, Magna's operating results are primarily dependent upon the levels of North American, European and Chinese car and light truck production by its customers.
 Granite expects Magna to continuously seek to optimize its global manufacturing footprint and consequently, Magna may or may not renew leases for facilities currently under lease at their expiries.